BACK TO INDEX

 This paper addresses the problem of giving conditions for transcriptional systems to be globally entrained to external periodic inputs.
 By using contraction theory, a powerful tool from dynamical systems theory, it is shown that certain systems driven by external periodic signals have the property that all solutions converge to fixed limit cycles.
 General results are proved, and the properties are verified in the specific case of some models of transcriptional systems.

 4. E.D.
 Sontag.
 Network reconstruction based on steady-state data.
 Essays in Biochemistry, 45:161-176, 2008.
-[PDF] Keyword(s): modular response analysis, systems biology, biochemical networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification, MAPK cascades.
+[PDF] Keyword(s): modular response analysis, systems biology, reaction networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification, MAPK cascades.

 Abstract: